YouMellouki/JSONPath_dataframe/README.md

 # ✨ Json_Transform_CSV✨
-Simple python scripts to convert :
+Python Iiberary to convert :
     JSON to Excel ✅
     JSON to CSV ✅
     😌